ufo-kit/ufo-filters/docs/contrib/sxcfilters.rst

         When set to `true` will not print the frame monitoring.
-Defaulting to `false` to be as close as possible to the output of the :gobj:class:monitor:`monitor` task.
+Defaulting to `false` to be as close as possible to the output of the :gobj:class:`monitor` task.

     .. gobj:prop:: print:uint

-        If set print the given numbers of items on stdout as hexadecimally formatted numbers (taken from :gobj:class:monitor:`monitor` task).
+        If set print the given numbers of items on stdout as hexadecimally formatted numbers (taken from :gobj:class:`monitor` task).